Tokyo Itinerary How To Spend 3 Days in Tokyo, Japan by JetSettingFools.com

 Takeshita dori pedestrian shopping street in Tokyo, Japan

-Lined with boutique shops and candy stores, Takeshita dori is a haven for the city’s youth.
 Girls wear (and shop for) unique Kawaii fashion trends while ingesting rainbow-colored sweet treats.
-It can feel a little over-the-top, but strolling the length of the street is a great introduction to Kawaii.
+It can all feel a little over-the-top, to be honest.

-Pop into Daiso, the Japanese dollar store, where most items are just 108 yen (which make great gifts and souvenirs!).
+Pop into Daiso, the Japanese dollar store, which has great gifts and souvenirs.
 We also highly recommend joining the masses and getting a sweet treat from Marion Crepes.
-Walk | Map | Info
+Map | Info

 Tokyo Plaza Omotesando